 Dine at Whitfield, a charming neighborhood restaurant serving uniquely Pennsylvanian fare, or rent out their private back tavern, the No-No, for a special dinner.
 When you’re ready for a cocktail, head to the lobby bar to relax and socialize.

 The Ace Seattle was one of the brand’s first locations, and it remains one of the city’s most popular lodging options for creative, trendy travelers.
-This location is a converted maritime worker’s hotel, and combine industrial elements with local art and luxurious touches.
+This location is a converted maritime worker’s hotel, and combines industrial elements with local art and luxurious touches.
+Sadly, it is no longer filled with seamen… but there is plenty of other appealing reasons to visit Gay Seattle to make up for it.

 This location has the option of rooms with a shared bathroom, perfect for travelers looking to save a bit of money.
 There’s a cozy breakfast room stocked with Stumptown coffee and plenty of juice and waffles.
 This location is very simple and clean, without too many frills, but it’s still a total classic.